So, you have an apartment for rent but wonder what the best way would be to advertise it.

 This tool can analyze the monthly traffic of a webpage.

-Where this tool couldn’t be applied, I used secondary data from further researching the web.
+Where this tool couldn’t be applied, I used secondary data from further research on the web.

 So, after having this traffic data we can just compare the monthly traffic of the different websites and sort out the best one with the most traffic.
 Right?